 The skin is the largest organ of the body; it accounts for about sixteen percent of a person's total body weight.
 The skin protects the body tissues from injury and infection.
 In addition, the skin provides insulation, temperature regulation, sensation, and produces Vitamin D when exposed to the sun.
 As illustrated below, the skin has three layers: the epidermis, dermis and subcutaneous tissue that stores fat.

 Most of the skin, except for the palms of the hands and feet have hair.
 Some parts of the body may have very fine hair like peach fuzz that is barely visible.
 Hair serves as protection from abrasions and it also acts like an early warning system that magnifies the sensitivity of the skin.
+The body is able to detect objects or insects that touch the hair before they come in contact with the skin.
 The sebaceous glands that are located by the hair shafts produce oil that lubricates and conditions the skin surface to prevent dehydration.
 The sweat glands, as the name implies, produce sweat that helps to cool the body.

 The skin can be kept clean simply by washing with a mild soap, rinsing thoroughly and then applying a moisturizing cream that does not clog the pores.
 Ancient cultures used olive oil or coconut oil to keep the skin supple.
 Modern creams such as Eucerin Intensive Repair Lotion are complex mixtures that moisturize, exfoliate dead cells, and condition rough skin.